trajkd/FriendlyCare/README.md

 Let's explore the potential of the most cutting-edge technologies within the context of assistance to people in need, the elderly and the disabled in an hospital setting or health care services.

 ## Our proposed solution
 We've built a web app that tracks the emotion/mood through facial recognition and vocal interaction and provides suggestions and alerts about your level of motivation and tiredness.
 This will help the person or his caregivers to get a good picture about what they are feeling.
+This web app can be also integrated with a robot using an application like [FriendlyCareRobotics](https://github.com/trajkd/FriendlyCareRobotics).

+## In development - A better chatbot
+A companion to this web app can be a chatbot that uses fulfillment with webhooks to get more targeted answers and suggestions.
+The chatbot will use facial recognition and sentiment analysis on the words sent to the chatbot to judge the level of motivation/tiredness.
+An initial version of this chatbot is available as [FriendlyCareChatbot](https://github.com/trajkd/FriendlyCareChatbot).

 ## Usage of APIs
 In order to work properly, the web app needs to communicate with a few APIs.